xray-imaging/meta-cli/docs/source/api.rst

 Tomcat
 ======

 Tomcat instruments save data and the meta-data in a json file.
+An example is available at :ref:`PSI`.
 To load the meta-data in a dictionary and print them you use the code example below.

 Code
 ----